 All applicants are considered for Graduate School Fellowships and for departmental support including a stipend, tuition remission, and health insurance.

 The University offers several fellowships/assistantships for which our applicants are highly competitive.
-In order to be considered for these awards, we need to have your application by mid January.
+In order to be considered for these awards, we need to have your application by the beginning of January.
 Students who apply later may still be considered for departmental research and teaching assistantships but the deadline for University awards may have passed.
 Students receiving support from the department are assigned to faculty to help with their research and teaching.
 First year students may grade and hold office hours but do not formally teach.